 8.30pm Leave your starter course host & go to a different venue for the main course (details from your starter course host on the night).

-10pm Tear yourselves away from your main course hosts to meet up with all participants of the evening at the final location (which this year will kindly be at Nick and Jenny Caw’s house) where you will be dazzled with a choice of scrumptious desserts, tea, coffee.
+10pm Tear yourselves away from your main course hosts to meet up with all participants of the evening at the final location Elm Close House where you will be dazzled with a choice of scrumptious desserts, tea, coffee.
 There will also be a donations bar and raffle, so you will need to bring cash!

 Safari Suppers in the past have proved to be really enjoyable evenings & if you haven’t been before, please do come along.